 And unlike the white prisons, the African-American prison held Sunday worship services.

-King Dick was famed throughout Dartmoor Prison for ruling Prison Number Four with an iron hand.
+King Dick earned fame throughout Dartmoor Prison for ruling Prison Number Four with an iron hand.
 One white prisoner noted, “ If any of his men are dirty drunken or grossly negligent, he threatens them with a beating, and if they are saucy they are sure to receive one.”

 According to some accounts, he was 23 years old when he arrived in Dartmoor Prison.
 He may have been older.
-It isn't certain where he was captured.
+It isn’t certain where the British captured him.

 Twenty-eight percent of the African-American prisoners were born in New England.
 Many of the rest sailed from New England ports.
-Most would have been familiar with the tradition of electing or appointing black kings and governors on Election Day.
+Most would have known the tradition of electing or appointing black kings and governors on Election Day.

 Richard Crafus negotiated with prison authorities and kept order among the prisoners.
 He made daily rounds, checking each berth for infractions.